material-components/material-components-ios/components/Snackbar/README.md

 You can theme a snackbar with your app's color scheme and typography scheme using the ColorThemer and TypographyThemer extensions.

-You must first add the Themer extension to your project:
+You must first add the themer extensions to your project:

 ``` bash
 pod 'MaterialComponents/Snackbar+Extensions/ColorThemer'